Sigmmma/c20/src/content/h3/source-data/rename-txt/readme.md

 ---
-title: rename.txt
+title: Text file for reusing animations
 about: 'resource:Animation data'
+keywords:
+  - animation
+  - copy
+  - duplicate
+  - rename
+  - reuse
 thanks:
-  Abstract Ingenuity: Research and documentation
+  "Abstract Ingenuity": Research and documentation
 ---

 The file `rename.txt` is for reusing animations under different names.

 # Usage

-Source data files for animations go in a subfolder named `animations` as described [here](~h2/tools/h2-ek/h2-tool#model-animations).
+Source data files for animations go in a subfolder named `animations` as described [here](~h3-tool#model-animations).
 Create a text file named `rename` in that folder.
 Open the file in a text editor, make any necessary changes, then save.

 After importing all the animations, Tool will try to parse `rename.txt` and modify the `MODE-n-STATE GRAPH` inside the [model_animation_graph](~) tag according to the contents of that file.